Do I have enough attic insulation?

 It’s a question we all ask ourselves at one time or another.
 Whether it’s in the winter when you notice a room in your house is colder than the others or in the summer when you hear your HVAC unit constantly running and the answer is easy to find.

 Go up into your attic and take a look around.
-Can you see your homes rafters or joists?
-If you have adequate blown in attic insulation you should not see the rafters of your home.
+Can you see the rafters or joists of your home?
+If you have adequately blown-in attic insulation you should not see the rafters of your home.
 Attic insulation is generally measured in R-values.
 R-value measures insulation’s resistance to heat flow.
 It can also be referred to as “thermal resistance.”
 The higher the R-value, the greater the insulating power.
 Don’t forget that R-values are determined by material type, thickness, and installed weight per square foot, not by thickness alone.

 - R30: 12” Thickness

 - R49: 19” Thickness